Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 System.out.println("You gave the same word twice!");
 ```

-From the point of view of the user interface, the class WordSet should contain the method 'boolean contains(String word)', that checks whether the given word is contained in our set of words, and the method 'void add(String word)', that adds the given word into the set.
+From the perspective of the user interface, it's beneficial to encapsulate the functionality of maintaining and checking the set of words in a separate class called `Wordset`.
+This class should contain two methods: `boolean contains(String word)`, which checks if the given word is already present in the set, and `void add(String word)`, which adds the word to the set.

-We notice that the readability of the user interface is greatly improved when it's written like this.

-The outline for the class 'WordSet' looks like this:
+Organizing the functionality in this way can greatly improve the readability of the user interface, making it clearer and easier to understand.
+Below is an outline for the implementation of the 'WordSet' class.

 ```java
 public class WordSet {